microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/chat-delete.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

 Soft-delete a [chat](../resources/chat.md).
-When invoked in a delegated context, this operation only works for tenant admins.
+When invoked in a delegated context, this operation only works for tenant admins and Teams Service admins.

->**Note:** Delete operation is not supported for non admin users.
+>**Note:** Delete operation is not supported for non admin-users.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).